 Since 2004, he has practiced integrative medicine exclusively and is considered by many as one of the world’s foremost authorities in the area of integrative metabolic medicine (IMM), including bioidentical hormone therapy.

-Dr. Savage is currently Founder and President of Chicago Integrative Care where he practices medicine.
+Dr. Savage is currently Founder and President of Agenixs, a Chicago Anti-Aging Clinic where he practices medicine.
 He continues to lecture worldwide and frequently provides expert insights on hormone therapy to major news media.